EmaD3c/holbertonschool-system_engineering-devops/web_infrastructure_design/3-scale_up.md

 3. **Security**:
    - Ensure that communication between components (web server to application server, etc.) is encrypted using HTTPS to prevent security vulnerabilities.

+---

+## Additional Required Components (to meet all task requirements)

+- An **additional server** was added to improve scalability and allow distribution of components across dedicated machines.

+- An **additional HAProxy load balancer** is configured in cluster mode to avoid a single point of failure and ensure high availability.

+- The infrastructure is now fully **split by components**, with:
+  - One or more **dedicated web servers** handling only static content.
+  - One or more **dedicated application servers** responsible only for business logic and dynamic requests.
+  - A **dedicated database server** (with optional replica) managing all persistent storage operations.

 ![](task4_.png)